trofi/trofi.github.io.gen/posts/134-gentoo-prefix.md

 So far I've decided to actually install prefix.
 It was quite simple.
-With great help from `grobian` and [`solaris` HOWTO](https://www.gentoo.org/proj/en/gentoo-alt/prefix/bootstrap-solaris.xml) I\'ve bootstrapper prefix.
+With great help from `grobian` and [`solaris` HOWTO](https://www.gentoo.org/proj/en/gentoo-alt/prefix/bootstrap-solaris.xml) I've bootstrapped prefix.
 There were some minor deviations from the guide: I had to install `coreutils6` instead of `coreutils` and `tar22` instead of `tar`.
 The rest of stuff was smooth.

-Then I once again started to look the `"porting to prefix"` so called [`techdoc`](https://www.gentoo.org/proj/en/gentoo-alt/prefix/techdocs.xml).
+Then I once again started to look the `"porting to prefix"` [`techdoc`](https://www.gentoo.org/proj/en/gentoo-alt/prefix/techdocs.xml).
 The thing, which annoyed me is a lost meaning of commonly used `$ROOT` and `$D` variables in `ebuilds`.
-Prefix team seds them out to `$EROOT` and to `$ED` almost in every place of every `ebuild`!
+Prefix team `sed`s them out to `$EROOT` and to `$ED` almost in every place of every `ebuild`!
 (exceptional cases are to be described below)